axelayala1988/ace/Readme.md

 Gitea | 2 mCores, 250MB RAM

-#### Demo mode
+### Demo mode

-The below config.yml example will spin up an ace-box with all features in a demo mode (everything pre-configured).
+Below config example will spin up an ace-box with all features in a demo mode (everything pre-configured).
-This file is also available as `microk8s/config.yml.demotmpl`.
-You can just rename it to `microk8s/config.yml` and modify it accordingly.
 In demo mode, the following gets installed and configured:
 - Microk8s
 - Helm
 - Dynatrace Acitve Gate for Private Synthetic gets installed and automatically configured in the Dynatrace tenant as a Private Location